-General:

-• Please note that the RIA will not fund retrospective activities which means that no costs may be incurred as part of your proposed project before you receive your decision letter.

-- The recipient shall comply in all respects with the Safety, Health and Welfare at Work Act 2005 and any other Act amending that Act and with any Statutory Instruments or Regulations issued thereunder. - Applicants should be aware that provisions of the Historic and Archaeological Heritage and Miscellaneous Provisions Act 2023 may come into force during the project, until which time the existing legislation is still in force. - Please note that under Section 14 of the National Monuments Act 1930 (as amended by Section 5 of the National Monuments (Amendment) Act 2004), consent from the Minister for Culture, Heritage and the Gaeltacht will be required before any works can take place at or in proximity to a National Monument of which the Minister or a Local Authority are the owners or guardians, or in respect of which a preservation order is in force. - Please note that under Article 4 of the Historic Monuments and Archaeological Objects (NI) Order 1995 any works resulting in the demolition, destruction or disturbance of, or any damage to, a scheduled historic monument require Scheduled Monument Consent from the Department for Communities. - If, during the course of the project, previously unknown monuments are discovered, details should be forwarded to the relevant authority - the Archaeological Survey of Ireland, DHLGH, for inclusion in the Sites and Monuments Record, or to the Department for Communities for inclusion in the Historic Environment Record of Northern Ireland (HERoNI). - Please note any works involving the alteration of archaeological objects requires a licence from the National Museum of Ireland in accordance with Sec 25-1 of the National Monuments Act 1930 (as amended by the National Monument Amendments Acts 1954, 1987, 1994). - Please note any works involving the export of archaeological objects requires a licence from the National Museum of Ireland in accordance with Sec 24-1 of the National Monuments Acts 1930 (as amended by the National Monument Amendments Acts 1954, 1987, 1994) and Section 49 of the National Cultural Institutions Act 1997.
+- Please note that the RIA will not fund retrospective activities which means that no costs may be incurred as part of your proposed project before you receive your decision letter. - The recipient shall comply in all respects with the Safety, Health and Welfare at Work Act 2005, The Health and Safety at Work (Northern Ireland) Order 1978, and any other Act amending that Act and with any Statutory Instruments or Regulations issued thereunder. - Please note any research involving the alteration of archaeological objects in Ireland requires a licence from the National Museum of Ireland in accordance with Sec 25-1 of the National Monuments Act 1930 (as amended by the National Monument Amendments Acts 1954, 1987, 1994), or in NI licencing from the Department for Communities.

+- Please note any research involving the export of archaeological objects in Ireland requires a licence from the National Museum of Ireland in accordance with Sec 24-1 of the National Monuments Acts 1930 (as amended by the National Monument Amendments Acts 1954, 1987, 1994) and Section 49 of the National Cultural Institutions Act 1997.
 Export of archaeological objects outside the EU must be undertaken in accordance with a licence issued under EU 116/2019.
-Archaeological applications relevant to this regulation are routed through the National Museum of Ireland and licences are issued by the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media. - If, during the course of the project, any archaeological objects are discovered, they must be reported to the National Museum of Ireland within 96 hours under Sec 23-1 of the National Monuments Act 1930 (as amended by the National Monument Amendments Acts 1954, 1987, 1994, 2004). - Where relevant, all required licence(s) from the National Monuments Service (NMS), the National Museum of Ireland (NMI) or Department for Communities NI must be obtained prior to research commencing.
-RIA awards are subject to this licencing process and approval. - Where relevant, evidence that the applicant's proposal has provided for the necessary conservation and scientific resources and facilities. - Recipients are required to disseminate the results of the project in an appropriate manner agreed with the RIA.
-All such dissemination must acknowledge the assistance of the NMS,

-Department for Communities NI, and RIA in line with 'Guidelines for Acknowledging funding'.
-This must take place within two years of the last draw-down of the project.

-- The RIA reserves the right to publish relevant details of recipients and funding including, but not necessarily limited to, the names of recipients, the amount of the funding offered and a summary of the proposed activity. - The RIA reserves the right to seek the full repayment of the grant if the applicant fails to comply with any of the reporting and publication requirements in these guidelines for applicants. - Applicants are required to inform the RIA of any potential conflicts of interests.
-In this regard applicants proposing to employ family members or spouses during the course of the research are required to disclose this to the RIA in advance of the drawdown of funds. - Failure to comply with any terms and conditions in these guidelines for applicants and/or any terms and conditions for recipients imposed by the Standing Committee for Archaeology as a condition of award, may disqualify the candidate from future funding.
+Archaeological applications relevant to this regulation are routed through the National Museum of Ireland and licences are issued by the Department of Tourism, Culture, Arts, Gaeltacht and Sport. - Where relevant, all required licence(s) from the National Museum of Ireland (NMI) or the Department for Communities must be obtained prior to research commencing.
+RIA awards are subject to this licensing process and approval. - Where relevant, evidence that the applicant's proposal has provided for the necessary conservation and scientific resources. - Recipients are required to disseminate the results of the project in an appropriate manner agreed with the RIA.
+All such dissemination must acknowledge the assistance of the NMS, and RIA in line with 'Guidelines for Acknowledging funding'.
+This must take place within two years of the last draw-down of the project. - The RIA reserves the right to publish relevant details of recipients and funding including, but not necessarily limited to, the names of recipients, the amount of the funding offered and a summary of the proposed activity. - The RIA reserves the right to seek the full repayment of the grant if the applicant fails to comply with any of the reporting and publication requirements in these guidelines for applicants. - Failure to comply with any terms and conditions in these guidelines for applicants and/or any terms and conditions for recipients imposed by the Standing Committee for Archaeology as a condition of award, may disqualify the candidate from future funding.